nodebits/nodebits.org/articles/linux-joystick.markdown

 ## Making it Developer Friendly

 Ok, so we've gone from ram binary blobs to some nice integers in a json object.
 But we can do better.
 For example, the value is a 16 bit signed integer.
-A float from -1 to 1 would probably make more sense to a game developer.
+A float from -1 to 1 might be nice, might not.
 Also, what does type 2 mean anyway?
 Going back to the kernel docs, we read that the possible values of `type` are:

     #define JS_EVENT_BUTTON         0x01    /* button pressed/released */
     #define JS_EVENT_AXIS           0x02    /* joystick moved */